argocon22Workshop/ArgoCDRollouts/docs/201_README.md

 ## Prerequisites Setup

 #### Requirements from 101 session (if you did not attend)
+1. Fork this repo then run the command below changing `<username>` for your GitHub username.

 ```
 kubectl create namespace argocd
 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml